Lukas238/scss-twig-landing-boilerplate/readme.md

-# wt--gen-landing--nexgard
+# scss-twig-landing-boilerplate

-This is a base page generator for Nexgard client.
+This is a base page generator for landings with [TWIG] tempalte and [Bootstrap 3 SCSS] support.

 Clone this repository, and copy it to a new folder to be use as a starting point for a new developing.

-If new components are created on your project, please upload them to this repository, to make them available for future developments.

-Also remember to include any variable, mixin, global, or helper.

 ## How to use